philiprbrenan/Slips-and-Spills/README.md

 # Slips-and-Spills

-An educational Android App designed about hazards and their amelioration.
+An educational Android App about hazards and their amelioration.